SkyLarping/cipher/README.md

 - [⏲️] Adding base8 and base32
 - [⏲️] Adding an Interactive GUI
 - [⏲️] Improving Error Handling
 ---
-## ⚠️ Disclaimer

-This tool is intended for **educational and utility purposes only**.
-It should not be used for secure communication or real cryptographic needs.

----

 ## Author